-The Women in Behavior Analysis (WIBA) Conference is scheduled for March 22-24, 2018, at the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee.
+The Women in Behavior Analysis (WIBA) Conference is scheduled for March 19-21, 2020, at the Renaissance Nashville Hotel in Nashville, Tennessee.

-The conference is being organized by Devon Sundberg, Conference Director, and Sarah Cox, Marketing Chair, of Fishers, Ind.
-As WIBA approaches its second year, Devon looks forward to the event continuing to create mentorship opportunities between early career behavior analysts and experienced professionals.
+The conference is being organized by Devon Sundberg, Conference Director of Fishers, Ind.
+As WIBA approaches its fourth year, Devon looks forward to the event continuing to create mentorship opportunities between early career behavior analysts and experienced professionals.

 This conference will highlight the work of Judith Favell, PhD, BCBA-D, Darnell Lattal, PhD, Ellie Kazemi, PhD and Jonathan Tarbox, PhD, BCBA-D. Saturday workshops presented by Suzanne Letso, MS, BCBA and Francesca Degli Espinosa, PhD.